drobilla/clant/README.md

 Clant attempts to run tools in a way that automatically includes appropriate headers in checks, but this may miss headers that are not included in the build, or that are not inside the project directory.
-Additional headers can be checked by providing include directories with the `-I` or `--include` option.
+Additional headers can be checked by providing include directories with the `--include` option.
 This will run checks on all the headers in that directory, recursively:

-    clant -I include
+    clant --include include

 ### Include Mapping Files